-In accordance with the requirements set forth in N.J.A.C.
-6A:3.2, Pupil Records, local school districts are mandated to notify, individually, parents/guardians at least annually of their rights in regard to pupil records and shall make copies of the applicable state and federal laws and policies upon request.
+School districts are mandated to notify, individually, parents/guardians at least annually of their rights in regard to student records and shall make copies of the applicable state and federal laws and policies upon request.

-Pupil records shall contain only such information as is relevant to the education of the pupil, and is objectively based on their personal observations or knowledge of the originator of the record.
+Student records shall contain only such information as is relevant to the education of the student, and is objectively based on their personal observations or knowledge of the originator of the record.
 The local school district may not compile any other records except mandated and permitted records.

-Mandated pupil records are those pupil records, which the school has been directed to compile by New Jersey statute, regulation, or authorized administrative directive.
+Mandated student records are those student records, which the school has been directed to compile by New Jersey statute, regulation, or authorized administrative directive.
 Examples are:

-- 1. Pupil's name, address, date of birth, name of parent/guardian, citizenship, and sex of pupil; - 2.
+- 1. Student's name, address, date of birth, name of parent/guardian, citizenship, and sex of student; - 2.
 Record of daily attendance; - 3.
-Description of pupil's progress; - 4.
+Description of student's progress; - 4.
 History; - 5.
 Status of physical health compiled in accordance with state regulations; - 6.
-And all other records required to be kept by the state regarding the education of special needs pupils.
+And all other records required to be kept by the state regarding the education of special needs students.

-Permitted pupil records are those which the local Lacey Township Schools Board of Education has authorized the district to collect by resolution adopted at a regular public meeting to promote the educational welfare of the student.
+Permitted student records are those which the local Lacey Township Schools Board of Education has authorized the district to collect by resolution adopted at a regular public meeting to promote the educational welfare of the student.
 Examples include: